JCSDA/crtm/README.md

 In the above list, the directories highlighted in bold (bold in markdown), are the key directories of interest to the casual developer.
 A user is only likely to be interested in creating a "build" or use a previously created build (see releases/* on the github.com repository).

-A typical "build release" of CRTM (what you would normally find in a tarball and see in libraries) is what's contained under the `src/Build` directory.
+A typical "build release" of CRTM (what you would normally find in a tarball and see in libraries) is what will be contained under the `src/Build` directory after successful compilation.
 But after a clean clone of the development repository, none of the links to source code have been created yet under `src/Build`.
 To get there, follow the next steps.

 Configuration
 -------------
-By default, the "`fix/`" directory is not provided in the CRTM.
-It is obtainable by running the Get_CRTM_Binary_Files.sh script.
+Similar to version 2.4.0, the "`fix/`" directory is provided in the CRTM via ftp.
+Use the Get_Binary_Files.sh script to download and unpack the tarball.
+This is recommended prior to running any tests.

 At the top level (`crtm/`), the `configuration` directory contains the various compiler-specific configuration files.
 <pre>